nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/GIT_CLI_SHORTCUTS.md

 When working with the Git/Github workflow, there are several commands that you type over, and over, and over again.
 One of those is `git push origin myBranchName`.
 It becomes tedious to constantly type `git push origin`.
 Let's create an alias for it.

+> If you're on a mac, you will be doing all of this work in your `.zshrc` file.
+If you're on Windows, you will be doing this in your `.bashrc` file.

-Open the `.zshrc` initialization file in Visual Studio Code, and enter in the following alias.
+Open the `.zshrc` / `.bashrc` initialization file in Visual Studio Code, and enter in the following alias.

 `alias gpo="git push origin "`